 In couple therapy, I ask couples to choose from the pack five or so strengths of their relationship.
 These become the resources that they can draw upon to strengthen their union.
 I find this helps to refocus couples on the positive aspects of their relationship and primes them for interacting in strengths-based ways.’

 Tiffany Rochester, Clinical Psychologist

 We have a Peer Support program where Year 10 students are invited to play a part in helping Year 7 students to transition more smoothly into a secondary school environment.

 About a third to a quarter of Year 10s volunteer and they receive some training and support from teachers such as myself who are Peer Support facilitators.
 It can be a tremendous learning experience for both the older and younger groups of students.

-I recently met with 30 of the Year 10s, in five groups of six.
+I met with 30 of the Year 10s, in five groups of six.
 I spread all the Strength Cards on the floor.
 Each person was asked to select a strength card and a corresponding sticker that represented a strength they thought they had.
 Some people wanted the same card and valuable negotiation happened around this!

 Now, each group had six different strengths and its own sheet of paper with the stickers on it.
 We then discussed how to plan the next session around the strengths of each team.
 My intention was to revisit these sheets after their next session with the Year 7s and ask each group how they felt these strengths were used.

 At our next meeting the Year 10 students reported that their session with the Year 7s had been a bit difficult.
 They felt that they didn’t really have their attention.
 With some gentle probing I realised that the student Peer Educators had not really taken the time to define their roles or discuss how to utilise their strengths as a team.